Mandingo (film)

+Mandingo is a 1975 American historical drama film directed by Richard Fleischer and produced by Dino De Laurentiis for Paramount Pictures.
+It is adapted by Norman Wexler from Kyle Onstott's 1957 novel and its 1961 stage adaptation by Jack Kirkland.
+The film stars James Mason, Susan George, Perry King, Richard Ward, Brenda Sykes, and Ken Norton in his film debut.
+It concerns the Atlantic slave trade in the Antebellum South.

-The film stars Perry King as Hammond, the son of cruel slave owner Warren Maxwell (James Mason).
-Hammond is known to have sex with female slaves on his father's plantation, and his father orders him to marry a white woman to produce grandchildren with no black ancestry.
-Hammond marries Blanche (Susan George), his cousin, who becomes jealous that he pays more attention to his black lover Ellen (Brenda Sykes) than to his wife, leading Blanche to force the Mandingo fighting slave Mede (Ken Norton) into a sexual relationship with her.
+In the film, cruel slave owner Warren Maxwell (Mason) orders his son Hammond (King) to marry a white woman to produce grandchildren with no black ancestry.
+Hammond marries Blanche (George), his cousin, who becomes jealous that he pays more attention to his Black lover Ellen (Sykes) than to his wife, leading Blanche to force the fighting slave Mede (Norton) into a sexual relationship with her.
+The title refers to the Mandinka people, who are referred to as "Mandingos", and described as being good slaves for fighting matches.
+The word is also used as a pejorative to describe a hypersexual Black man.

-Mandingo received negative reviews upon release.
+Upon initial release, Mandingo received negative reviews.
 However, retrospectively, the film's reception became much more favorable.
 It has been variously seen as a big-budget exploitation film made by a major studio, a serious film about American slavery, examining historical horrors committed against African Americans, or as a work of camp.
+Critic Robin Wood described it as, "The greatest film about race ever made in Hollywood."

-It was a box office hit, and was followed by a sequel, Drum (1976), which starred Norton as a different character and Warren Oates as Hammond.
+Despite the film's poor critical reception, it was a commercial success and was followed by a sequel, Drum (1976), which starred Norton as a different character and Warren Oates as Hammond.